Find Affordable College Courses

 Clemson, SC

 The in-demand doctor’s degree programs at Clemson University helped the school earn the #2 place on this year’s ranking of the most popular education schools in South Carolina.
-Clemson is a fairly large public school located in the suburb of Clemson.
+Clemson is a very large public school located in the large suburb of Clemson.

 Of the 20 students majoring in education at Clemson, 20% are male and 80% are female.